ZacharyRSmith/snake/README.md

-This README is for ZacharyRSmith's JS recreation of the classic video game "Sanke".
+This README is for ZacharyRSmith's JS recreation of the classic video game "Snake".

 jQuery: 2.1.0